ccrusius/gradle-erlang-plugin/README.md

 ## Basic Use

-1. Install this plugin
+1. Install this plugin,
-2. Configure path to Erlang installation
+2. Configure path to Erlang installation (if needed),
 3. `gradle ebuild`, or `gradle reltool`, etc.

 ## Specifying which Erlang to Use